liuqx0717/FolderChecksum/README.md

 # Overview

 This tool saves the current information of a folder to a database file.
-Later the database file can be used to determine if anything has changed in that folder.
+Later the database file can be used to track the changes in that folder.
 Metadata changes (modify/access time, permissions, etc) are ignored.

 Usage: